jackcallister/jarsbe.github.io/_posts/2015-08-30-the-react-quick-start-guide-es6-edition.markdown

   <div class="circle"></div>
 </div>

 >*This article is the ES6 edition of the original [React Quick Start Guide](http://www.jackcallister.com/2015/01/05/the-react-quick-start-guide.html).
 Babel, a JavaScript compiler, combined with React will enable you to write modern, understandable and maintainable user interface code.
 There's just enough to get yourself started and nothing more.
-Code along with this [starter kit](https://github.com/jarsbe/react-starter-kit-es6) (instructions in the repo) or just read along.*
+Code along with this <a targe="_blank" href="https://github.com/jarsbe/react-starter-kit-es6">starter kit</a> (instructions in the repo) or just read along.*

 ---